tsute/resispart/part1.md

 <h3 style="font-weight:bold">1.
 R Code Box</h3>

-The text in the light-blue box, contains the R codes that you can highlight (by dragging your mouse), copy (use the control-C key combination) and paste (control-V) into your R command-line interface on your computer.
+The text in the light-pink box, contains the R codes that you can highlight (by dragging your mouse), copy (use the control-C key combination) and paste (control-V) into your R command-line interface on your computer.
 For example:

 ``` R
 #Below is a working R code that you can copy and paste into your R to execuate some R commands